MiamiOH-CSE274/Portfolio/README.md

 TODO: Answer the following questions about templates in C++

 * What is the main benefit of using templates when creating collection classes?

+The main benefit of using templates when creating collection classes is the ability to use generics.
+With templates, you can specify a generic, which then the user of that collection class can specify that generic to be the specific object that they want to use in their code, rather than restricting them to using one type.

 * In normal C++ code the .h file contains the declarations, and the .cpp file contains implementations.
 Explain why this isn't the case with template-based collection classes.

+In template-based collection classes the compiler needs to have access to the implementation of the class so that it can compile it with the specified class at compile time.
+If we seperated it into a .cpp file then the compiler would not know how to compile the collection class with the given type.
+Most of the time this is circumvented by making a .ipp file and #include that .ipp file to the end of the .h file in order to obfuscate

 20 - Using time and space analysis, justify the selection of a data structure for a given application
 ----